 After considering the plant’s requirements, Amafilter® recommended the use of their RBDCD 1250/25/17 horizontal pressure leaf filter system for the customer’s grapeseed oil application.
 The filter system would assist in the winterizing process, the final step in the production of grapeseed oil which eliminates the waxes that make the oil cloudy at low temperatures, giving the oil its typical bright green/yellow colour.
 This step in filtration is crucial to prove the product ready for commercialization.

 After the commissioning of the RBDC horizontal pressure leaf filter system, Villapana Spa began experiencing noticeable improvements in plant efficiency.
 With the new horizontal pressure leaf filter system, only one operator is required to clean the filter, reducing operating costs by 50%.

 Additionally, production downtime has been reduced due to the quicker and easier servicing of the horizontal pressure leaf filter system.
 With the combination of lower maintenance costs and less frequent spare parts replacements, profits have increased with savings alone.

-Most importantly, the plant is now operating at 100% capacity up from 40%.
+Most importantly, the plant has increased its production capacity by 150%.
 They are now producing approximately 8 tonnes of oil each day, nearly triple what their output was before.
 Product quality has remained excellent, and the company has become more profitable since switching to the RBDC horizontal pressure leaf filter system.
 With the filter’s streamlining, Villapana Spa can focus on other areas of improvement to further increase plant capacity while maintaining filter efficiency and quality

 Giovanni Nati, plant managerDownload This Case Study